ossrs/srs-docs/src/pages/faq-srs-stack.md

 * [How to run multiple instances](#multiple-instances): The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.
 * [Low bandwidth, get more bandwidth](#bandwidth): Insufficient bandwidth, want to increase bandwidth, use SRS Stack in CVM.
 * [How to set up free HTTPS](#https): How to apply for a free HTTPS certificate, how to apply for certificates for multiple domain names.
+* [How to use server file for virtual live events](#virtual-live-server-file): How to upload file to server and use it in virtual live events.
 * [How to modify the push authentication key](#update-publish-secret): Update the push authentication key, replace the push key.
 * [How to disable push authentication](#no-publish-auth): Don't want push authentication, the device does not support special characters.
 * [How to record to local disk](#record): How to record to the local disk of SRS Stack.